Abdul Khalili: Hammarby IF

 On 20 February 2020, he signed a two-year contract with Hammarby IF in Allsvenskan.
 The season was postponed due to the COVID-19 pandemic, but Khalili established himself as a starter, making 27 league appearances and scoring twice, although his side disappointedly finished 8th in the table.
 Khalili scored in the first round of the 2020–21 UEFA Europa League against Puskás Akadémia (in a 3–0 win), before the club was eliminated from the tournament in the second round against Lech Poznań (in a 3–0 loss).

 Before the start of the 2021 season, Khalili was appointed joint-captain of Hammarby together with Jeppe Andersen, but was later replaced in role by head coach Miloš Milojević.
 On 30 May 2021, Khalili won the 2020–21 Svenska Cupen, the main domestic cup, with Hammarby through a 5–4 win on penalties (0–0 after full-time) against BK Häcken in the final.
 The club reached the play-off of the 2021–22 UEFA Europa Conference League, where it was knocked out by Basel (4–4 on aggregate) after a penalty shoot-out, although Khalili scored in the first leg away.
 In September, Khalili's season was cut short due to a knee injury.

 Khalili featured in the final of the 2021–22 Svenska Cupen, in which Hammarby lost by 4–5 on penalties to Malmö FF after the game ended in a 0–0 draw.
 On 12 July 2022, it was announced that Khalili had departed Hammarby at the expiration of his contract.

 Return to Helsingborg

 On 11 August 2022, Khalili returned to his former club Helsingborgs IF in Allsvenskan, signing a six month-contract.

+Olympiakos Nicosia

+On 28 January 2023, Khalili move to Cypriot First Division club Olympiakos Nicosia with contract until the end of the season.